Dad, what was it like to become a father?

 Linda found a job as a Memorial Coliseum usherette, a job that combined entertainment with helping people.
 This proved to be a relief valve that lifted her depression.
 I enjoyed doing baby care while Linda was away and was grateful that she came home enthused about the events.

 When Corina was between two and three, I found that being a parent sometimes comes with urgent care responsibilities.
 Corina had become ill, and was running a fever, which we assumed was not dangerous.
-Linda carefully prepared a dinner and we were eating it when Corina went into involuntary jerking movements in her high-chair.
+Linda carefully prepared a dinner and we were eating it when Corina went into involuntary jerking movements in her high chair.
 I had never witnessed a seizure before.
-I asked Linda to call emergency help at Kaiser while carried Corina into her bedroom.
+I asked Linda to call emergency help at Kaiser while I carried Corina into her bedroom.
 It seemed that Corina was having trouble breathing, and I felt panic.
-I shouted to Linda, “call the ambulance,” as I pushed my finger into Corina’s mouth and moved her tongue aside to free her airway.
-From the phone, Linda called, “they say, put her in a cool bath.”
-I drew tepid bath water and rushed back to her bedroom carrying her to the bath.
+I shouted to Linda, “Call the ambulance!” as I pushed my finger into Corina’s mouth and moved her tongue aside to free her airway.
+From the phone, Linda called, “They say, put her in a cool bath.”
+I drew tepid bath water and rushed back to Corina’s bedroom, carrying her to the bath.
 She cried and shivered as I lowered her into the water.
 After a few minutes I felt it was safe to move her back to the bed and dress her in pajamas.
-Moments later emergency responders arrived and counseled us to drive slowly and carefully to the emergency room.
+Moments later, emergency responders arrived and counseled us to drive slowly and carefully to the emergency room.
 She was admitted and remained at Bess Kaiser for two nights with an infection of the Roseola virus.